GiovanH/peliplugins/readme.md

 Just put markdeep files in your content directory like you would markdown documents.
 Supported extensions for markdeep are `.mdhtml` and `.md.html`, although the second one will not work with pelican until they implement [#2780](https://github.com/getpelican/pelican/issues/2780). **Do** ***not*** **include the markdeep footer!**

+There are some cases where Markdeep documents do not render correctly due to bugs in Markdeep itself.
+These issues have been reported and may be fixed in the future.

 ## Perma twitter

 Markdown only.